-The person reviewing the expense reports should be trained–he needs to know what is unacceptable.
-And maybe most important, the person reviewing expense reports must be supported by the leadership of the entity–he must know that the CEO or board chair has his back.
-(It’s difficult to stand up to high-level employees unless the reviewer knows the leader will come to his defense.)
+The person reviewing the expense reports should be trained.
+He needs to know what is acceptable–and what is not.
+And most importantly, the person reviewing expense reports must be supported by the leadership of the entity–he has to know that the CEO or board chair has his back.
+(It’s difficult to stand up to high-level employees unless the reviewer knows the leader supports him.)

 Learn from the CPA Scribo newsletter!